ValentinBourcier/OC-EXP-REPLICATION/Design/tasks/description/Tutorial.md

 ### Exercise 2

-If you have trouble performing this exercise, you can find it realized in a 3 minutes video there: [https://kloum.io/costiou/haw-vid.mov](https://kloum.io/costiou/haw-vid.mov)
+If you have trouble performing this exercise, you can find it realized in a 3 minutes video there: [Halt on write video](./Assets/Tutorial/haw-vid.mov)

 In this exercise, we reuse our test iterating over a hundred box objects.
 We select again a box among all the iterated boxes, but this time we want to stop when the `name` instance variable of that box is written to.
 To that end, we install an object-centric breakpoint on all write accesses to that variable in the selected object.
 Then, we proceed the test and the execution only breaks when the name instance variable of the selected box is modified.